eterniqai/eterniq-landing-page/replit.md

 - June 23, 2025.
 Improved text visibility by using white text for demo section and adjusting hero layout
 - June 23, 2025.
 Reduced hero section spacing for more compact design
 - June 23, 2025.
 Applied negative margins to bring hero image and feature cards closer together
+- June 23, 2025.
+Removed resources section from footer as requested
 ```

 ## User Preferences